StatisticalReinforcementLearningLab/HeartstepsV1Code/README.md

 - Click **Connect**.
 Select **Connect as Registered User**.
 - Enter you M+Box primary email address (under **Name**) and your M+Box external password.

-The mount point for your M+Box account's root folder is `/Volumes/dav.box.com/dav`.
+The mount point for your M+Box account's root folder should be `/Volumes/dav`.

 ### Windows